AN EVENING WITH LEMN SISSAY – DIGITAL OUTREACH

 Saturday 10 October 2020 to Saturday 17 October 2020

 Google the name “Lemn Sissay” and all the returning hits will be about him because there is only one Lemn Sissay in the world.
 Lemn Sissay is a BAFTA nominated award winning writer, international poet, performer playwright, artist and broadcaster.

-Having accepted that we will not now be able to invite you to see Lemn Sissay physically in our theatre, we are going to beam him directly from the Clonter stage into your sitting room instead.
+Having accepted that we would not be able to invite you to see Lemn Sissay physically in our theatre, we decided to beam him directly from the Clonter stage into your sitting room instead.

 In order to turn a negative into a positive, we would like to invite you to engage with Lemn, in advance of the event, which is not something we are usually able to do.

 How appropriate it seems that such an inspirational figure should be imparting an insight into how to overcome adversity, in this year of all years, on World Mental Health Day.

 The show will be in two parts – It will start with Lemn Sissay’s show ‘My Name is Why’, followed by a Q&A, and therefore we would like to invite anyone to submit questions in advance, which we will pass on to the interviewer (See below for details).
 In the second part Lemn Sissay will share some of his poetry with the audience, supported by local poet Helen Kay.